 In other words, Ford’s clearance measure isn’t the lowest point on the vehicle, it’s some other point.
 Here’s a screengrab from the current Everest brochure:

-which says running and ground clearance are the same..in direct contradiction of the ADRs.
+It says running and ground clearance is the same, in direct contradiction of the ADRs.
 Actual owner measurements are lower than 225mm.

 Mitsubishi says that “MMAL uses the ADR definition for Ground Clearance and the lowest point varies by specific model whether that is a 4WD or not.”
 That’s as it should be.
 Their ground clearance definition appears to be actual ground clearance.

-We also asked Jeep, but apart from an acknowledgement we never got a reply we can publish.
-It does appear it also uses ground clearance in the proper sense of the word.
+We also asked Jeep and it does appear it also uses ground clearance in the proper sense of the word.
 Below is a 2017 Wrangler: